 best for setting quarterly okrs and alignment

-weekdone is okr software for status reporting, aligning team okrs with company-level objectives, and visualizing your weekly and quarterly progress. additional features support cross-functional team engagement.
+weekdone is okr software for goal-setting, tracking progress, weekly planning, and team engagement. it’s also great for status reporting, aligning team okrs with company-level objectives, and visualizing your weekly and quarterly progress.

 - okr hierarchy view lets you and your team visualize your company’s okrs and their alignment across the entire organization;